rudderlabs/rudder-blog/content/blog/rudderstack-warehouse-actions-unlocks-the-data-in-your-warehouse.md

 5. Examine the table and define the data that should be pulled out of the data warehouse.
 In our example, we are pulling lead emails and lead scores.
 Note that you see the payload sent through RudderStack and can modify that payload by including/excluding keys and modifying column names to match fields in downstream destinations.
-Once you’ve configured the payload, click on Next.
+Once you’ve configured the payload, click on **Next**.